nclient/NClient/README.md

 <a name="features-async"/>

 ## Asynchronously calls
-To execute a request to the service asynchronously, you should specify the returned type as Task or Task<>:
+To execute a request to the web-service asynchronously, you should define the returned type as Task or Task<>:
 ```C#
 public interface IMyClient : INClient
 {